MillerAJ/OptionsSheet/README.md

 with options contracts, pricing models and plot basic options positions (i.e. long/short positions, strangles, butterflies, etc.)

 Given a ticker, the program will webscrape available options contracts from yahooFinance.
 You'll be able to edit inputs like the risk free rate and the number of days to consider when calculating historic volatility.
-Other than that it's fairly simple, I hope you find it useful!
+Overall it's fairly simple and (I hope) easy to use, enjoy!